pocomane/brewed-in-the-apocalypse/bita-strong.md

 is trying to affecting, then a *Face the uncertain (move)* is done:

 - On Fail, a  *The worst happens (move)* is done.
-- On Twist, the affected rolls will take a +1 bonus
+- On Twist, the affected rolls will take a +1/-1 modifier.
-- On Success, the affected rolls will take a  +2 bonus
+- On Success, the affected rolls will take a  +2/-2 modifier.

-The scenarist will said which rolls will be affected and when the bonus will end.
+The scenarist will said which rolls will be affected and when the modifier stops being valid.
 This move can act as an opposition roll.

 __Experience (move)__ When something important happens in the fiction, the scenarist will ask to all the protagonists do add a new trait to their character sheet.